Culture & Values

 Harmoniously embedded in the natural landscape, the rail lines and engineering structures all add to the charm of the Swiss canton of Graubünden.
 The Albula and Bernina lines between Thusis, St. Moritz and Tirano are recognised as towering achievements in railway engineering and have enjoyed UNESCO World Heritage status since 2008.
 The Bernina Express and Glacier Express, the Rhaetian Railway's flagship services, are globally renowned brands.

-With its workforce of some 1,500 employees, the largest train operator in the Swiss Alps currently transports over two million commuters, eight million tourists and around 550,000 tons of freight each year.
+With its workforce of some 1,500 employees, the largest train operator in the Swiss Alps currently transports over two million commuters, eight million tourists and more than 500,000 tons of freight each year.

 The Rhaetian Railway in figures